-by Charles Mulamata, Founder and Co-Director of EIAAT
+by Charles Mulamata, Founder and Co-Director of EIT

 Uganda is on target to meet its goal of halving poverty and hunger by 2015.
-This, according to the U.S. government’s global hunger and food security initiative Feed the Future* “is one of the fastest growing economies in Africa with sustained growth averaging 7.8% since 2000” and a “2.9% growth in agriculture.”
+Uganda’s, according to the U.S. government’s global hunger and food security initiative Feed the Future, “is one of the fastest growing economies in Africa, with sustained growth averaging 7.8% since 2000” and a “2.9% growth in agriculture.”
 Despite these recent gains, Uganda still suffers from the hardships of unemployment, poverty and food insecurity.
-The average Ugandan must live on less than $1.25 a day and thirty-eight percent of children who are under the age of 5 years old suffer from what is called stunting (chronic malnutrition).
+The average Ugandan must live on less than $1.25 a day and thirty-eight percent of children who are under the age of 5 suffer from what is called stunting (chronic malnutrition).
 What is important to note is that the population of Uganda is growing at the second highest in the world (3.2%).
 This boom has led to 75% of the population being under 30 years old, with fifty percent under the age of 15.
-Imagine the societal ramifications if these young adults remain unemployed, hence, unproductive and idol.
+Imagine the societal ramifications if these young adults remain unemployed, hence, unproductive and idle.

 In order to stimulate entrepreneurship and job creation in Uganda, we need to celebrate success stories more.
 We also need to re-orient the education system to make it relevant to the needs of today, which are enterprise, wealth creation and production.
 This will change the mindset of young people and make them understand that indeed the traits of a successful entrepreneur can be acquired.